How Long Do White Dwarfs Last

 • Composition: The primary composition of a white dwarf is carbon and oxygen, with a thin outer layer of hydrogen and helium.

 The cooling process of a white dwarf is not uniform.
-Initially, the white dwarf cools rapidly as it radiates away the thermal energy stored in its interior.
+That said, initially, the white dwarf cools rapidly as it radiates away the thermal energy stored in its interior.
 As the temperature decreases, the cooling rate slows down.
 Eventually, the white dwarf reaches a point where its cooling is dominated by the emission of photons from its surface.
 This phase can last for trillions of years, during which the white dwarf gradually fades into oblivion.

 One of the fascinating aspects of white dwarf research is the study of their pulsations.
 Some white dwarfs exhibit periodic variations in their brightness, which are caused by pulsations in their interior.
 These pulsations can be used to probe the internal structure of white dwarfs and provide valuable information about their composition, temperature, and density.